-Brooke Rogachuk is a sophomore aerospace engineering student at the University of Oklahoma with a minor in environmental studies.
+Brooke Rogachuk is a Junior aerospace engineering student at the University of Oklahoma with a minor in environmental studies.
 Brooke picked her major based on her passion for space and airplanes.
 When she was a child, her father would take her to his work at an airplane hangar.
 When she was there, she became fascinated with the airplane engines and how they work.
 She hopes to work in the aerospace industry as a satellite engineer.
 She is also passionate about the environment and making environmentally conscience choices.
 Brooke is a member of the Sooner Rover team where she is currently working on building a camera mount and claw.
 She is also a member of the Women in engineering program and is a member of the Society of women engineers.
 She is from Colleyville, Texas.
 Brooke is passionate about animals and spends her summers working at an animal rescue facility.
 Her interests are boating with her family, fly fishing and hiking.
 Brooke is currently working on process modeling and optimization of sustainable aviation fuel production pathways from hazardous solid waste.

 Sophia Ye is a sophomore Mechanical Engineering student at the University of Oklahoma.
 Since a very young age, she showed a strong interest in math, science, and art.
 Sophia pursued her major because she was fascinated by the innovative and problem-solving nature of engineering.
 In her free time, she liked to volunteer and seek new experiences.
 Sophia is currently working on applying computational fluid dynamics to simulate and analyze biomass gasification.